dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 [!code-csharp[TrainModel](~/samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#TrainModel "Train the model")]

-The [Fit()](xref:Microsoft.ML.Trainers.MatrixFactorizationTrainer.Fit%28Microsoft.ML.IDataView,Microsoft.ML.IDataView%29) method trains your model with the provided training dataset.
-It executes the `Estimator` definitions by transforming the data and applying the training, and it returns back the trained model, which is a `Transformer`.
+The [Fit()](xref:Microsoft.ML.Trainers.MatrixFactorizationTrainer.Fit%28Microsoft.ML.IDataView,Microsoft.ML.IDataView%29) method trains your model by transforming the dataset and applying the training.

 ### Return the model trained to use for evaluation